Dominique92/Leaflet.GeoJSON.Ajax/README.md

 - Display a label when hovering the feature:
 * `popup: <string>,` // Popup text
-* `remanent: <boolean> | default=false,` // Whether or not the label remains when the mouse leaves the property area or when hovering another feature
 * `popupAnchor: [<int>, <int>] | default=[middle,top]`, // Point from which the popup should open relative to the iconAnchor
+* `popupValidity: default=100`, // The popup stay open if the mouse moves closest than this distance (pixels)
 * `popupClass: <string>,` // Optional: CSS class to apply to the label

 - Action when clicking the feature: